mching/old_pages/_posts/2016-06-13-Sorting_photo_directories_with_R_and_exiftool.md

 ```

 # Putting the Lists by Year into a Convenient Format
-To actually move the directories, I'd like to get a string of the directory names with quotes around the names.
-The quotes are needed because of the spaces in most of the names.
-For example "Dayton's 5th birthday" "Gus Ryan Phillip Visit" etc.
+To actually move the directories, I wanted to get a string of the directory names with quotes around the names.
+The quotes were needed because of the spaces in most of the names (e.g., "Dayton's 5th birthday" "Gus Ryan Phillip Visit" etc).

 To do this I created a helper function that takes the contents of a character vector, put quotes around them, and then writes it out.